 When you stick to short and strenuous training sessions, you increase your body’s ability to retain muscle mass.
 There are few different factors that contribute to muscle loss, including age, exercise frequency, diet, and sleep.
 The good news is that vegan diets tend to be lower in calories, and low-calorie diets improve muscle activity and protein synthesis.
-A study published in The FASEB Journal concluded that caloric restriction boosts muscle growth and improves oxidative capacity as well.

 3. Overcome low creatine levels

 Some vegan athletes are low on creatine because it can be obtained only through meat or supplementation.
 The body uses creatine as an energy source during exercise, so the longer you exercise, the more creatine you use.
 However, short bouts of intense exercise use less creatine and leave vegan athletes feeling less fatigued.
 To further prevent creatine-related fatigue, some vegan athletes turn to supplements to boost strength, anaerobic endurance, and glucose tolerance.
 Most creatine powders are synthetically created and 100-percent vegan; however, be aware that many creatine capsules contain gelatin.
 Top picks for vegan creatine include BulkSupplements’ Pure Micronized Creatine Monohydrate Powder and Raw Barrel’s Pure Creatine Monohydrate Powder.